unlock-protocol/unlock/README.md

 ## Contributing

 Thanks for your interest in contributing to Unlock!
 We're excited you're here.
 There are a variety of ways to contribute to the project.
-Please read more about contributing in our [contributor guide](https://github.com/unlock-protocol/unlock/blob/master/CONTRIBUTING.md).
+Please read more about contributing in our [contributor guide](https://github.com/unlock-protocol/unlock/wiki/Getting-Started).
 Please also check our [code of conduct](https://github.com/unlock-protocol/unlock/blob/master/CODE_OF_CONDUCT.md) for all participants in our community.

 ## Getting started

-We use [docker](https://docker.com/) to run a set or containers which provide the required infrastructure.
+We use [docker](https://docker.com/) to run a set of containers which provide the required infrastructure (database, local ethereum test network, subgraph...)

 1. Check out the code from this repository